Aldo R. Castañeda, MD

-Casta~neda completed his surgical residency at the prestigious University of Minnesota, the birthplace of open heart surgery, and a pioneering and outstanding academic training program.
-Casta~neda was initially accepted for a 1-year trial period.
-Within 6 months he was offered an opportunity to remain for his entire residency.
+Castañeda completed his surgical residency at the prestigious University of Minnesota, the birthplace of open heart surgery, and a pioneering and outstanding academic training program.
+Castañeda was initially accepted for a one-year trial period.
+Within six months he was offered an opportunity to remain for his entire residency.
 He received his doctorate in experimental surgery in 1963, the same year he finished his surgical training.
-Upon completion of his training he became a faculty member and quickly moved through the academic ranks, achieving full professor status in just 7 years.
-Ultimately, Casta~neda stayed at the University of Minnesota for 14 years as a resident, fellow, and faculty member.
+Upon completion of his training he became a faculty member and quickly moved through the academic ranks, achieving full professor status in just seven years.
+Ultimately, Castañeda stayed at the University of Minnesota for 14 years as a resident, fellow, and faculty member.

 In 1972, at age 42 years, he was recruited as chief of the world’s preeminent congenital heart surgery program at Boston Children’s Hospital.
 In 1975, he became the William E. Ladd Professor of Child Surgery at Harvard Medical School and in 1981 became surgeon-in-chief at Boston Children’s Hospital.
 He remained in those positions until his retirement in 1995 after spending 23 years changing the way congenital heart surgery is performed around the world and directly influencing and inspiring countless surgeons.
 His interpersonal skills helped in the creation of a programmatic approach to congenital heart disease that has become the model of collaboration for pediatric cardiac surgeons, cardiologists, and nurses the world over.